-A PEO is a company that offers HR and employment management services to businesses like yours all across the spectrum, from the smallest of start-ups to the biggest of international firms.
+The meaning of PEO, or, Professional Employer Organization, is a company that offers HR and employment management services to various businesses, all across the spectrum, from the smallest of start-ups to the biggest of international firms.
 Examples of services offered can include hiring and firing employees, managing payroll, and putting together employee benefits packages.

 PEOs first started out in the United States in the 1980s as entities that provided payroll processing services to client companies.
 Shortly after this, labor and employment compliance issues emerged and, as a result, state governments enforced a number of HR and employment laws that were designed to better protect the interests of employees.
 This made it more difficult for companies to handle their own growing human resources tasks, and thus they began outsourcing them to external PEOs.

 Today, PEO services are used by a huge range of businesses to cover everything from payroll to international expansion.

 The simplest way to think of a PEO is as a company that acts as an “employer” of another company’s workforce, where it doesn’t have the expertise or infrastructure to provide employe-related services to those employees.
 It does this either by acting as a “co-employer” or, as an “employer of record”.